Leadership Development

 Common Questions

-Yes.
+• Yes.
 The texts are the shared ground we work from, so engagement with them before we meet matters.
 That said, there's no single right reading — part of what makes these courses useful is bringing different interpretations into conversation with each other.
+You can read the physical or electronic versions (in any language), or listen to the books.